awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-servicenowconfiguration.md

 # AWS::Kendra::DataSource ServiceNowConfiguration<a name="aws-properties-kendra-datasource-servicenowconfiguration"></a>

-Provides configuration information required to connect to a ServiceNow data source\.
+Provides the configuration information to connect to ServiceNow as your data source\.

 ## Syntax<a name="aws-properties-kendra-datasource-servicenowconfiguration-syntax"></a>